Skip to Content

 Instructions

-2. Cut the remaining meat into winglets and drummettes, if you feel between the two parts you will find the joint, cut through here with a sharp large knife.
+• Cut the remaining meat into winglets and drummettes.
+If you feel between the two parts, you will find the joint, cut through here with a sharp knife.

-8. Add the honey to the lemon juice and reduce it by between half and two thirds.
-This syrup will be pokey and you will not need much and can be made up the day before cooking if you like.
+• Add the honey to the lemon juice and reduce it by between half and two-thirds.
+This syrup will be pokey, and you will not need much and can be made up the day before cooking if you like.

-1. Remove the wings from the bag and sprinkle with the salt and baking powder and toss to coat.
+• Remove the wings from the bag and sprinkle with the salt and baking powder, and toss to coat.

-4. Open the grill after 25 minutes and check that the temperature has reached around 70°C or 158°F, if not give them a little more time.
+• Open the grill after 25 minutes and check that the temperature has reached at least 73°C or 165°F; if not, give them a little more time.

 To Bake:

-2. Place the wings in a single layer on a cooling grid over a tray ensuring that they are presentation side down.
+• Place the wings in a single layer on a cooling grid over a tray, ensuring that they are presentation side down.

 To Air Fry:

-1. Remove the wings from the bag and sprinkle with the salt and baking powder and toss to coat.
+• Remove the wings from the bag and sprinkle with the salt and baking powder, and toss to coat.

-2. Spray the basket of the air fryer with oil and then add the chicken wings being sure not to overcrowd the tray.
-You may need to batch cook the wings.
+• Spray the basket of the air fryer with oil and then add the chicken wings/

-4. Turn up the heat to 200ºC or 400ºF and cook for another 10 minutes shaking halfway through.
+• Turn up the heat to 200ºC or 400ºF and cook for another 10 minutes, shaking halfway through. and again, on completion.

-5. Transfer the wings to a bowl and pour over the lemon syrup and black pepper and toss to coat.
+• Transfer the wings to a bowl and pour over the lemon syrup and black pepper, then toss to coat and serve.

 Ramona